 Community Action Plan

-The first step, when you join the Local Drug Action Team (LDAT) Program, is to develop a Community Action Plan (CAP) to outline the activity you plan to deliver in the community.
+The first step in developing a Community Action Plan (CAP) is to outline the activity you plan to deliver in the community.

-You will need to consult with partners and community to inform your approach and selection of your evidence-based activity.
+You will need to consult with partners and community to inform your approach and selection of your evidence-informed activity using one of the ADF toolkits.

-The ADF will also guide and support you to ensure your proposed activity addresses alcohol and other drug (AOD) issues, is evidence-based and is measurable.
+The ADF will also guide and support you to ensure your proposed activity addresses alcohol and other drug (AOD) issues, is evidence-informed and is measurable through the toolkits.
+Access the Toolkits through the Digital CAP platform.

-The online CAP form includes six stages to help you focus your activity:
+The online CAP form includes five stages to help you focus your activity:

 Issues effecting the community that are supported by LDAT